Dear friend of mine, Blue

 Blue got his start in New Mexico and so I knew that that was where he needed to rest.
 I wanted him to be near the river that he had played in for so many hours and out in the desert where we had squandered days and days away together.

-So, I took him way way out into the desert across the Rio Grande and buried him atop a tall bluff overlooking the the river.
+So, I took him way way out into the desert across the Rio Grande and buried him atop a tall sandy bluff overlooking the river.
 It was a solid place where he would have a good view and no one would bother him.
-A very fitting and honoring place to say goodbye to that dear friend of mine.
+A very fitting and honoring place to say goodbye to my dear friend Blue.

 Dogs in Heaven?